Frangou-Lab/Diversity/README.md

 Building
 --------
-The application requires Clang 3.5 and later.
+The application requires Clang 3.5 or later.
 Any other C++14 supporting compiler will do as well, but you will need to adjust 'source/Makefile'.

     make